-I don’t have a kid going back to school.
+Whenever I think about what to write, I just think that don’t have a kid going back to school.
 I don’t have a vacation planned.
 I don’t have big exciting news.
 Things are great, just not news worthy, I guess.

 I mean, does going to the optometrist count as being news worthy?
 Because I am going to tomorrow and I am pretty sure I am getting yet another pair of sunglasses.
 I have an addiction.

 Similarly, I am addicted to these Quick Sheet Pan Nachos.

 Quick Sheet Pan Nachos are so simple to make that we eat them all the time.
 I could do a year of weekly nacho recipes.
 I won’t, but you get point. (hopefully!)

 Nachos are just so great for lunch, dinner, or a to enjoy while watching your favorite team.
 They regularly grace our table when we have a lot going on and I can’t deal with cooking so I just toss them on a sheet pan and in the oven for everything to warm up and the cheese to melt.